 1. Soak saffron in 1 tbsp filtered water for 10-15 minutes, until the water turns a reddish orange color.

 2. Add ghee to a pot and turn on burner to medium heat.
-When the ghee is heated, add the cardamom pods, cloves, bay leaves and cinnamon to the pot, stir and cook until fragrant about 1-2 minutes.
+When the ghee is heated, add the spices to the pot, stir and cook until fragrant about 1-2 minutes.

 3. Add the rice and stir until coated.

 4. Add the 3 cups water, the saffron water and salt to the pot and turn heat up to high.
 Bring water to boil and then cover, turn heat to low and cook for 20 minutes.

 This Saffron Rice recipe can be tailored to any dosha by following the recommendations listed below.